 If you are eligible, you will be given a Reference Number which you will need to give to your chosen childcare provider.
 This number will allow the provider to offer you a free place.

 Places are also available if:

 - Your child has a current Statement of Special Educational Needs (SEN) or an Education, Health and Care Plan (EHCP); or

 - You have adopted your child or you have a special guardianship order or residence order to care for them or

-- A child is looked after by the Local Authority, for example, they are in foster care
+- The child is looked after by the Local Authority, for example, they are in foster care

 - The child gets Disability Living Allowance

 If you meet any of these four criteria, will need to have paper proof (such as a copy of your child's EHCP or adoption certificate) to upload to the checking service.
 This will be checked and you will be given a reference number / code which you will need to give to your chosen childcare provider.
 This number will allow the provider to offer you a free place.